-To measure the correlation between all the individual features, we calculate Pearson $\rho$ values, and show the as a heat map in Figure 4.2.
-Unsurprisingly, we see a strong correlation between all the linguistic derailment features, which make them somewhat redundant for classification.
-Among the acoustic features, we see a stronger correlation between the standard deviation of the pitch and the mean waveform correlation.
+To measure the correlation between all the individual features, we calculate Pearson $\rho$ for all feature pairs and summarize them in a heat map, as shown in Figure 2.
+Unsurprisingly, we see a strong correlation between all the textual derailment features, which makes them somewhat redundant for classification.
+Among the acoustic features, we see a stronger correlation between the standard deviation of the pitch (SP) and the frame pitch correlation (FPC).
 Generally speaking, both represent the dynamics of the pitch in speech frames.
-Similarly, and unsurprisingly, mean spoken ratio is strongly correlated with mean spoke ratio samples; both represent the ratio between the time in which actual speaking is taking place, and the overall time of the response.
-Naturally, mean gap duration has a negative correlation with all the features that measure speaking duration.
-However, we do not see any significant correlation between the acoustic features and the linguistic ones.
-Nonetheless, as seen in Table 4.1, the linguistic features did not contribute new information for classification not already covered by the acoustic features.
+Similarly, and unsurprisingly, the mean spoken ratio (MSR) is strongly correlated with mean spoken ratio samples (MSRS); both represent the ratio between the time in which actual speaking is taking place and the overall time of the response.
+Naturally, gap duration (MGD) has a negative correlation with all the features that measure speaking duration.
+However, we do not find any significant correlation between the acoustic features and the textual ones.
+And, as seen in Table 4, the textual features did not contribute added information for classification not already covered by the acoustic prosodic features.

-Figure 4.2: Pearson $\rho$ between all individual features, presented as a heat map.
+Figure 2: Pearson $\rho$ between all individual features, shown as a heat map.

-Conclusion
+5 Conclusion

 We have extracted features from two modalities of Hebrew speech produced by schizophrenia patients during interviews and compared it with those of controls.
-Specifically, we extracted acoustic, prosodic features from the audio signal, as well as linguistic features of transcriptions of the interview that measure derailment and incoherence.
+Specifically, we extracted acoustic, prosodic features from the audio signal, as well as textual features of transcriptions of the interview that measure derailment and incoherence.
 Our main goal was to measure the contribution of each modality to classification performance, when used in combination.
 Generally speaking, we find that a traditional classification algorithm can nicely separate between the two groups, schizophrenia patients and healthy controls, with best accuracy of about 90%, which is better than the results that have been previously reported.
-The results also show that the linguistic features do not add much to classification performance when they are combined with the acoustic features that measure aspects of prosody.
+The results also show that the textual features do not add much to classification performance when they are combined with the acoustic features that measure aspects of prosody.